I can focus more time on analysis instead of creation. I'm getting out of data collection and into the strategy game.

 Stephanie was ready to use Cube within two weeks of closing the deal.

 Cube integrates with everything and is a single source of truth

 Since Cube integrates with virtually any source system, Stephanie's ERP NetSuite and other source systems are now connected, through Cube, with her spreadsheets.

-Stephanie no longer has to spend time double-checking and reconciling her numbers when she pulls in her actuals.
-She knows that the numbers are loaded and accurate since Cube is a database.
+Stephanie no longer has to double-check and reconcile her numbers when she pulls in her actuals.
+She knows the numbers are loaded and accurate since Cube is a database.

 "I tend to go to Cube before I go to NetSuite to pull numbers," Stephanie said.
 And when she does pull numbers from Cube, Stephanie can fetch them directly into her working spreadsheet with Cube's add-on.
 She doesn't need to copy and paste data anymore.